-The chicken only needs about 20 minutes to cook at 400 degrees, versus the potatoes and vegetables which need about 40 minutes.
+These thinner cut chicken breasts only needs about 20 minutes to cook at 400 degrees.
+The potatoes and vegetables which need about 40 minutes.

 Step 5: Add the chicken to the pan with the potatoes and veggies

-Once the potatoes and veggies have baked for 20 minutes, remove from the oven, and add the marinated chicken breasts to the hot pan.
+Once the potatoes and veggies have baked for 20 minutes, remove from the oven.
+Add the marinated chicken breasts to the hot pan.
 Place back into the oven, and bake for an additional 20 minutes.

 Dinner is served!

-Once this One Pan Chicken and Potatoes recipe comes out of the oven, let it cool for a few minutes, slice up your chicken breasts and dig in!
+Once the chicken and potatoes recipe comes out of the oven, let it cool for a few minutes, slice up your chicken breasts and dig in!